Day after Chinese foreign ministry statement, MEA confirms Modi-Xi discussed stabilising ties at Bali

 During a press briefing after the dinner, Kwatra answered questions about the handshake, adding that the two leaders only “exchanged courtesies” at the conclusion of the dinner.

 On Wednesday, the Chinese foreign ministry claimed that two leaders had reached a “consensus” on the issue during their brief interaction at the G20 dinner.
-The text of this press statement is not available on the English portal of the Ministry of Foreign Affairs website of China. -(theprint.in)
+The text of this press statement is not available on the English portal of the Ministry of Foreign Affairs website of China.
+(The Print)